85 Years of Radio Station WRR

-WRR is the municipally-owned radio station operated by the City of Dallas.
-It not only pioneered the local airwaves; WRR was the first licensed broadcast station in Texas and the South and the second broadcast station issued a commercial license in the United States.
+WRR is the municipally-owned radio station operated by the City of Dallas and was a pioneer of early radio days.
+WRR was the first licensed broadcast station in both Texas and the South and was the second broadcast station issued a commercial license in the United States.
 The story of WRR mirrors the history of radio in America.

 Licensed in August 1921, the station was originally housed in the Dallas Fire Department central headquarters, located adjacent to Dallas’ old city hall at 2014 Main Street.
-In 1923, WRR moved to the Jefferson Hotel, and in 1925, to the Adolphus Hotel, then to the Southland Life Building's 10th floor in the 1930s, and to Fair Park from 1936-1973 in the WRR, Police, and Fire Building now occupied by the offices of the State Fair of Texas.
+In 1923, WRR moved to the Jefferson Hotel, to the Adolphus Hotel in 1925, to the Hilton Hotel in 1931, and to the Southland Life Building's 10th floor in 1934.
+In 1936-1973, the studio moved the WRR, Police, and Fire Building (currently occupied by the offices of the State Fair of Texas) to Fair Park from 1936-1939 in the WRR, Police, and Fire Building.
+The station moved to the Centennial Building in 1939 then to the Automobile building, and to its current location in 1973.
 The station debuted on the FM spectrum in 1948 and continued to broadcast at AM and FM frequencies until the AM station was sold 30 years later.

 In tandem with the first commercial broadcasting station in the United States, KDKA, WWR can lay claim to having some of the earliest news, weather, and music programs on American radio, as well as the first disc jockeys.
 WRR is also self-sustaining.
 Instead of operating at taxpayer expense, WRR is funded solely by advertising revenue.